-Properties
+Extensive Properties

-- Properties are observable differences. - We can distinguish between different matter by observing or measuring properties. - Atomic theory is that we can explain the properties of matter by understanding the particles that make it up. - There are different kinds of properties. - The first distinction we'll make in properties is whether they are extensive or intensive. - Intensive properties are inherent in substance, the amount the substance doesn't matter. - Extensive properties vary with the amount of the substance. - Intensive properties do not change with the amount of the substance.
+- Properties are observable differences. - We can distinguish between different matter by observing its properties. - ▶ There are different classes of properties. - ▶ The first distinction we'll make in properties is whether they are extensive or intensive. - Extensive properties vary with the amount (extent) of the substance. - Intensive properties do not change with the amount of the substance. - ▶ Intensive properties are inherent, the amount of substance doesn't change them.